Antony House and Garden

 History, tourist information, and nearby accommodation

-Another fascinating - and completely different - painting is in the first floor hallway.
-This shows three children in 18th century clothing, carrying a cricket ball and bat, and is thought to be one of the very earliest depictions of cricklet in the world.
+Another fascinating - and completely different - painting is in the first-floor hallway.
+This shows three children in 18th-century clothing, carrying a cricket ball and bat, and is thought to be one of the very earliest depictions of cricket in the world.

 Around the house are formal gardens established in the 18th century with design help from Humphrey Repton, who did away with formal parterres in favour of landscaped parkland.
 Topiary and yew hedges were added in 1800 by Pole Carew.
 The gardens include the national collection of day lilies.

-The 50 acres of woodland gardens along the tidal estuary of the Lynber are especially strong in camelias, azaleas, rhododendrons, and other flowering shrubs.
+The 50 acres of woodland gardens along the tidal estuary of the Lynber are especially strong in camellias, azaleas, rhododendrons, and other flowering shrubs.
 Excellent woodland walks abound.
 BEST IN: Spring and autumn

 About Antony House